Jane Walker (charity founder): Life

 Walker was born in Southampton, England in about 1964.
 She left home and school when she was sixteen and took various jobs including being a chambermaid.
 She went into the magazine industry and made some money.

 In the 1990s, Walker arrived in the Philippines on holiday and her journey took her by the dump and area of Manila known as Smokey Mountain.
 She had come to visit a friend after becoming a Christian.
 Her plan was to take a three-month holiday in the sun with some idealised view of a perfect desert island.
 As her childhood friend drove her back from the airport she could see the families living in slums by the roadside.
 She arranged a visit to the cemetery project and she decided before she got back to give up her job in Britain.
 She was intrigued by the Tondo slums and she returned to Southampton where her plan to "do something" took place.
-Her family had to respond to the jobless Walker's seemily irrational vision.
+Her family had to respond to the jobless Walker's seemingly irrational vision.
 She started to gather funds and send them to a contact in Navotas who managed their distribution.

 She raised the money to clear away the asbestos hut that served as a school and it was replaced with a new building.
 However the new school had pupils but they were hungry and unhealthy.
 This prompted further work as school students need to be well and well fed.